 Both platelet-rich plasma (PRP) and autologous-conditioned plasma (ACP), are beneficial for rejuvenating injured tissue.
-At the UCLA Orthopaedic Center in Santa Monica, California, Frank Petrigliano, MD, uses PRP or ACP to treat many types of injuries — from tendon and ligament tears, to severe arthritis damage.
+At the USC Epstein Family Center for Sports Medicine, Los Angeles, California, Frank Petrigliano, MD, uses PRP or ACP to treat many types of injuries — from tendon and ligament tears, to severe arthritis damage.
 Because PRP and ACP use your body’s own cells, these treatments actually help your body heal itself, so you don’t have to be in pain another day.

 Autologous-conditioned plasma (ACP) treatments are a type of platelet-rich plasma (PRP) regenerative medicine treatments.
 While the blood drawing process is a little different, the end result is the same.

 When you have an injury, your body sends lots of healing proteins called “growth factors” to the injured area.
 These specialized proteins help form new tissues, so your injury heals.
 PRP and ACP are plasmas that have a higher concentration of platelets — which contain all those growth factors.